BU-Fall24-CS506-Team/Police-overtime/README.md

 Predictive Modeling:

-Successfully built and evaluated multiple models to predict overtime pay, with CatBoost providing the most accurate results (R² = 0.6607).
+Successfully built and evaluated multiple models to predict overtime pay, with CatBoost providing the most accurate results (R² = 0.73654 for all features, 0.6529 for restricted features).

 **Outlier Detection**: Identified several employees with overtime pay significantly higher than the norm, warranting further investigation. outlier information: